tfogo/HackSocNodeTutorial/README.md

 - **It's in JavaScript.**

 	Every web developer knows JavaScript, so it's easy for people to get on board.
-Using JavaScript in the back end means it's possible to use a full JS stack.
+Using JavaScript in the back end means it's possible to use a full JS stack (e.g. the [MEAN stack](http://www.mean.io/)).
 No more switching between languages, everything's in JavaScript.
 JavaScript's event-driven style is perfect for building non-blocking apps.
 It also has first-class functions, closures, dynamic typing, and JSON - all pretty awesome things.

 - **It has fantastic packages and a great community.**